Movie Memory Machine

 Episode Highlights

-What’s your favorite haunted house trope?
+What’s your favorite over-the-top romantic character?
 Let us know in the comments or on social media!

 💡 Support us on Patreon: https://patreon.com/gruntworkpod